 Many baked good recipes call for unsalted butter, but if you don't have any on hand, you can use salted butter in its place, with only slight modifications to the recipe.
 This is great news when you don't want to run to the store for just one ingredient!

-If you're trying to tweak a recipe to make it dairy-free, vegan, or lower in fat, there are additional unsalted butter substitutes you can try, although keep in mind it will change the recipe a bit.
+Trying to tweak a recipe to make it dairy-free, vegan, or lower in fat, there are additional unsalted butter substitutes that you can try, although keep in mind, it will change the recipe a bit.
 Here's what you need to know to get the substitution right.

-It is an equal swap—replace the unsalted butter called for with an equal amount of salted butter—but you must then adjust the amount of salt in the recipe to account for the extra salt in the butter.
+Just replace the unsalted butter called for in your recipe with an equal amount of salted butter.
+Then, adjust the amount of salt in the recipe to account for the extra salt in the butter.
 To do this, simply reduce the salt called for in the recipe by 1/4 teaspoon for every stick (1/2 cup) of butter used.

-One caveat is that different brands of butter contain different amounts of salt—a single stick of butter could have anywhere from 1/8 teaspoon to 1/2 teaspoon of salt.
+One caveat to this substitution is that different brands of butter contain different amounts of salt—a single stick of butter could have anywhere from 1/8 teaspoon to 1/2 teaspoon of salt.
 But don't sweat the difference.
-Just taste your recipe and tweak it if necessary.
+Just give your recipe a quick taste, and make any necessary tweaks.
 In most cases, having a little more or less salt in a dish won't make a bit of difference.
 Because when you get right down to it, an extra 1/8 teaspoon of salt isn't much when you divide it among all of the servings in a recipe.

 Since the amount of salt varies from one brand of butter to the next, many bakers develop their recipes with unsalted butter, adding the salt as a separate, measured ingredient.
 This gives the baker precise control over how much salt is included, so the recipe delivers reliable results that are easy for others to replicate.

 In general, recipes don't call for unsalted butter to decrease the amount of sodium in your diet, but this can be another reason for unsalted butter to be specified in a recipe, particularly if you're working on a recipe that you found in a health-focused magazine or blog.

 How to Replace Unsalted Butter With Butter Alternatives

-- Vegetable shortening—Replace measure for measure.
-For baking, this would be preferred as it's likely to preserve the consistency of the finished product best.
+- Vegetable shortening—Replace the butter measure for measure.
+For baking, this would be preferred, as it's likely to best preserve the consistency of the finished product.

-- Vegetable oil—Use 7/8 cup for each cup of unsalted butter called for.
-This is not a good choice for baking; since it will change the consistency of the baked goods.
+- Vegetable oil—Use 7/8 cup of vegetable oil for each cup of unsalted butter called for.
+This is not a good choice for baking, since it will change the consistency of the baked goods considerably.

-- Lard (animal product)—Use 7/8 cup for each cup of unsalted butter.
+- Lard (animal product)—Use 7/8 cup of lard for each cup of unsalted butter called for.
 This substitute is suitable for both baked and cooked dishes.